 App-ads.txt and in-app header bidding, as well as the IAB’s Open Measurement SDK, improved viewability and transparency, key issues in the industry.
 These initiatives, that took place in 2019, along with the upcoming roll out of 5G this year, will certainly boost in-app mobile ads.

-Also the market now includes video, outstream, and native formats, that improve experience, since the ads can tap into the native features of smartphones.
-This level of innovation, as well as the fact that in-app advertising can leverage device-IDs, makes it possible for advertisers to reach a higher level of personalization and targeting accuracy.
+Also the market now includes video, outstream, and native formats.
+They all improve experience, since the ads can tap into the native features of smartphones.
+This level of innovation and the ability of in-app advertising to leverage device-IDs are important factors.
+Why?
+Because they allow a higher level of personalization and targeting accuracy.

 These are all factors that clearly contribute to the changes that we are currently experiencing.
-The best example is probably the retail industry, where the cookie restrictions in web environments are increasingly pushing marketers and advertisers toward in-app advertising.
+The best example is probably the retail industry.
+The cookie restrictions in web environments are increasingly pushing marketers and advertisers toward in-app advertising.
+Restrictions are triggering evolution.

-Coronavirus might speed up this shift from offline to online too, reinforcing the role of in-app advertising and therefore, its growth.
+Coronavirus might speed up this shift from offline to online too.
+Also it might reinforce the role of in-app advertising and therefore, its growth.
 Since mobile apps are basically immune to ad blocking, this type of advertising presents many advantages.

-Apart from this, with the average US consumer spending more than three hours a day with mobile apps and more than 42 minutes with mobile video in 2020, budgets in video advertising will shift away from web browsers to in-app.
+The average US consumer spends more than three hours a day on mobile apps.
+Also, more than 42 minutes with mobile video.
+These are good reasons for budgets in video advertising to shift away from web browsers to in-app.

 However this is a trend worldwide.
-Over 2B users will watch videos on mobile devices this year (mostly in-app) and according to several researches, mobile video is expected to represent 79% of mobile data traffic by 2022.
+Over 2B users will watch videos on mobile devices (mostly in-app).
+According to several researches, mobile video is expected to represent 79% of mobile data traffic by 2022.